cbrit/rust_notes/rust_notes.md

 Pass argument by reference uses `&` prefix.

 Immutable argument can be made mutable in the context of the function it is passed to by prefixing `mut`.
-This line passes a variable guess by reference and makes it mutable:
+This line passes a variable `input_str` by reference and makes it mutable:

 ```rust
 io::stdin()